Billy-Liu-DUT/G-Frame/README.md

 1.  **Navigate to the directory:** `cd 3_evaluation_benchmarks/`
 2. Use the JSON files (`chemjudge.json`, etc.) as input for your evaluation scripts.

+## ✨ The Story of OmniChem
+To showcase the creative possibilities of advanced AI, we used Gemini 2.5 Pro to create a storybook for OmniChem, bringing the world of digital chemistry to life.
 ## License

 This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).